 PROF. ROBIN JARVIS

-Robin Jarvis is Special Adviser to the European Federation of Accountants and Auditors (EFAA) and Professor of Accounting at Brunel University.
-He chairs the Advisory Panel of the Chartered Banker’s Professional Banking Standards Board and the European Banking Authorities (EBA) Consumer Protection Group.
-For the last ten years he has been a member of European Commission’s Expert Group the Financial Services User Group.
+Robin Jarvis is Professor of Accounting and Finance at Brunel University.
+Robin was awarded the British Accounting and Finance Association (BAFA) Lifetime Achievement Award for his contribution to the advancement of accounting and finance to the academic community in 2013.
+From a European perspective Robin is a Special Adviser to the European Federation of Accountants and Auditors (EFAA), a member of European Commission’s Expert Group – the Financial Services User Group and a member of Finance Watch’s Committee of Transparency and Independence.
+In the UK Robin is a Board member of the Genesis Initiative and a member of the Board of the Chartered Banker’s Professional Banking Standards Board and chairs their Stakeholder Forum.
 Robin has researched and published on SMEs, accounting and banking for a number of years resulting in numerous publications and 10 books.
-His interest in SMEs and accounting has been recognised through his membership of the International Accounting Standards Board (IASB) SME specialists groups and his membership of the European Financial Reporting Advisory Group (EFRAG).
+His interest in SMEs and accounting has been recognised through his membership of the International Accounting Standards Board (IASB) SME specialists groups and his past membership of the European Financial Reporting Advisory Group (EFRAG).

 DR HAKAN LUCIUS